Old Cowtown hosting 2022 season launch party

 WICHITA, Kan.
-(KSNW) — Old Cowtown is hosting a launch party to their 2022 season.
+(KSNW) — Old Cowtown is hosting a launch party for their 2022 season.

 At the party, guests can enjoy the “living history” the museum has to offer.
 That includes a show by the Daisy Longstem’s Saloon Girls, the Cowtown Vintage Base Ball Club play and a gunfight by the Cowtown Cowboys versus the River City Renegades.